jasp-stats/jasp-desktop/Resources/Help/analyses/principalcomponentanalysis.md

 ---
 #### Principal Component Analysis
 Chi-squared Test:
 The fit of the model is tested.
 When the test is significant, the model is rejected.
-Bear in mind that a chi-squared approximation may be unreliable for small sample sizes.
-In the case of a small sample size, additional information about the fit of the model can be obtained by selecting the option `Additional fit indices` in the `Output options`.
-For more discussions on overall fit metrics, see, for example, Saris, Satorra, & van der Veld (2009).
+Bear in mind that a chi-squared approximation may be unreliable for small sample sizes, and the chi-squared test may too readily reject the model with very large sample sizes.
+See, for example, Saris, Satorra, & van der Veld (2009) for more discussions on overall fit metrics.
 - Model: The model obtained from the principal component analysis.
 - Value: The chi-squared test statistic.
 - df: Degrees of freedom.